svn2github/wordpress-vip-plugins/wp-frontend-uploader/readme.txt

 === Frontend Uploader ===
 Contributors: rinatkhaziev, rfzappala, danielbachhuber
-Tags: frontend, image, images, media, uploader, upload, video, audio, photo, photos, picture, pictures, file Requires at least: 3.1
+Tags: frontend, image, images, media, uploader, upload, video, audio, photo, photos, picture, pictures, file Requires at least: 3.3
-Tested up to: 3.5.1
+Tested up to: 3.6-alpha-23879
-Stable tag: 0.3.1
+Stable tag: 0.4.1

-This plugin allows your visitors to upload User Generated Content (media and posts/custom-post-types).
+This plugin allows your visitors to upload User Generated Content (media and posts/custom-post-types with media).

 == Description ==

-This plugin is useful if you want to power up your site with user generated content and give your users ability to easily upload it.
-Essentially, the plugin is a customizeable upload form that adds files with allowed MIME-type to your WordPress Media Library under a special tab "Manage UGC".
-There you can moderate your user submissions (cause, you know, you'd better moderate 'em):

-* Approve
-* Delete
-* Re-attach to other post/page/custom-post-type
+This plugin gives you an ability to easily accept, moderate and publish user generated content (currently, there are 3 modes: media, post, post + media).
+The plugin allows you to create a front end form with multiple fields (easily customizable with shortcodes).
+You can limit which MIME-types are supported for each field.
+All of the submissions are safely held for moderation in Media/Post/Custom Post Types menu under a special tab "Manage UGC".
+Review, moderate and publish.
+It's that easy!

 This plugin supports multiple uploads for modern browsers (sorry, no IE).
-It's enabled for default form.
-To use it in your custom shortcode add multiple="" attribute to input shortcode.
+Multiple file uploads are enabled for default form.
+To use it in your custom shortcode add multiple="" attribute to file shortcode.

 Here's example of default form (you don't need to enter all that if you want to use default form, just use [fu-upload-form]):